AaronGullickson/piat-bmi-income/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on BMI and Income

 # Introduction